Chart Color Schemes

 Keilor Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Keilor Park's dwelling structures, as per the latest Census, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 75.8% houses and 24.2% other dwellings.
-Home ownership in Keilor Park stood at 50.6%, with mortgaged dwellings at 32.5% and rented ones at 16.9%.
-The median monthly mortgage repayment was $1,801, lower than Melbourne metro's $2,167, while the median weekly rent was $392, compared to Melbourne metro's $410.
-Nationally, Keilor Park's mortgage repayments were below the Australian average of $1,863, and rents exceeded the national figure of $375.
+Keilor Park's dwelling structure, as per the latest Census, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's 75.8% houses and 24.2% other dwellings.
+Home ownership in Keilor Park stood at 50.6%, with mortgaged dwellings at 32.5% and rented dwellings at 16.9%.
+The median monthly mortgage repayment was $1,801, lower than Melbourne metro's $2,167.
+Median weekly rent in Keilor Park was $392, compared to Melbourne metro's $410.
+Nationally, Keilor Park's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing